not-danish/Team-5-Python-Project/README.md

 2. View Profile
 3. Edit Profile – Update specific fields in an existing profile by providing the attribute and a new value.
 4. Delete Profile – Remove a user profile from the system.
-5. Property Recommendations – Enter your user ID to receive your Top-5 recommended listings ranked by a fit score.
+5. Property Recommendations – Enter your user ID to receive your Top-5 recommended listings, along with the justifications ranked by a fit score and the justifications by the LLM.
 6. Exit – Quit the application.

 Sample Input Flow: